 3. Promote Canadian composers and arrangers of choral music, both within Canada and internationally.

-The choir has built a loyal following in its home communities of Campbell River, the Comox Valley and the nearby islands.
+The choir has built a loyal following in its home communities of Campbell River, Comox Valley and Discovery Islands.